imhotepper/polymer_ing/Slides. 3. Creating Elements/styling-elements.md

 # Styling elements

 ---
 ### Styling elements

 Elements can contain styles
 * in a style tag inside the template

-Styles just affect the local DOM.
+* styles just affect the local DOM
+* light DOM can overrule local DOM

 ---
 ### Example styling